 Current Expansion/Growth

 If you are a dedicated CRNA who is looking for a challenging and rewarding career opportunity, we invite you to apply and join our team at Stanford Health Care.
 We are committed to providing our employees with a supportive and inclusive work environment where they can thrive and grow.
-Come be a part of our team and contribute to our mission of delivering high-quality, compassionate care to our patients.This is a Stanford Health Care job.
+Come be a part of our team and contribute to our mission of delivering high-quality, compassionate care to our patients.A Brief Overview

 Specific functions pertaining to the Department of Anesthesiology are established by the CRNA and his/her supervising physician(s), and approved by the appropriate medical and nursing administrators, the IDPC, the Credentials & Privileges Committee, the Stanford Hospital and Clinics (SHC) Medical Executive Committee and the SHC Board Credentials, Policies and Procedures Committee.